 Scientific editorial board pursues actively prevent any scientific and professional plagiarism, and therefore plagiarism detection procedure is performed prior to peer-reviewing.

-Center of Excellence has concluded Archive Agreement with PKP Preservation Network.
+Institute of Hygiene has concluded Archive Agreement with PKP Preservation Network.